cssnr/update-version-tags-action/README.md

 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY
 - Provide General Feedback: [https://cssnr.github.io/feedback/](https://cssnr.github.io/feedback/?app=Update%20Version%20Tags)

+For more information, see the CSSNR [SUPPORT.md](https://github.com/cssnr/.github/blob/master/.github/SUPPORT.md#support).

 # Contributing

 Currently, the best way to contribute to this project is to star this project on GitHub.

+If you would like to submit a PR, please review the [CONTRIBUTING.md](CONTRIBUTING.md).

 Additionally, you can support other GitHub Actions I have published: